EnterpriseDB/tpa/docs/tpaexec-configure.md

 Use ``--2Q-repositories source/name/maturity …``
 to specify the complete list of 2ndQuadrant repositories to install on each instance in addition to the 2ndQuadrant public repository.
 Use this option with care.
-TPAexec with configure the named repositories with no attempt to make sure the combination is appropriate.
+TPAexec will configure the named repositories with no attempt to make sure the combination is appropriate.

 To use product repositories, you must first